In 1999, Dr. Fraser Mustard and Margaret Norrie McCain published their first Early Years Study

 .
 The findings were significant.
 They pointed to the importance of a child’s first years, particularly the first three years, in terms of brain development and establishing a cognitive foundation for later success.

 Such findings are the reason why Brant’s programming, from the Infant Program through to our K2 (or SK) Program, aims to stimulate and challenge.
-Principles behind our programming include:
+This is even a focus of our programs for before and after school in Burlington.
+Principles behind our Burlington child care programming include:

 • Never underestimate a child’s ability and interest to learn.